Ready to take your leadership skills to the next level?

 Travel and hotel accommodations are the responsibility of participating scholars and are estimated to be less than $2,000 over the course of the year.
 TMA will secure convenient and reasonably priced hotel room blocks for each class session.
 Program materials, breakfast, and lunch will be provided.

 Limited funding is available to support scholar travel expenses, with priority given to requestors traveling from rural areas or demonstrating exceptional financial need.
 Requests for funding should be indicated in the online application.
-Funding also may be available through an individual scholar’s county medical society.

 Application and Scholar Selection Process